The Fred Roberts

 With its early Art Deco architecture, combined with eclectic European and Egyptian influences, the Fred Roberts provides an inviting atmosphere for architecture enthusiasts.
 Designed by architect C.W.
 Shieverton, the Fred Roberts represents one of Georgia’s earliest examples of Art Deco eclecticism.
 The building plan features two towers flanking a recessed central tower with a second floor balcony, as well as narrow vertical pilasters separating rows of windows.
 The monolithic red brick facade, built by local master brick masons using local clays, is punctuated by geometric brick patterns, Tudor arches, two stone renderings of Egyptian sarcophagi, English shields, and numerous mummy mask motifs.

-The balcony and plentiful windows provide beautiful views of historic downtown Dublin, including the Dublin Carnegie, City Hall, Theatre Dublin, First Baptist Church, and Founder’s Park.
+The balcony and plentiful windows provide beautiful views of historic Downtown Dublin GA, including the Dublin Carnegie, City Hall, Theatre Dublin, First Baptist Church, and Founder’s Park.

 The Fred Roberts